Dogs

 A female dog’s heat cycle is her natural way of getting ready to have puppies.
 It’s often called the female dog period cycle, though it’s different from what humans go through.

-When Do Female Dogs First Go Into Heat?
+When Do Female Dogs Start Their Period Cycle?

 If your puppy is around that age and you’ve started noticing small spots of blood, or she’s suddenly got every male dog in the park sniffing around her, chances are she’s starting her first cycle.